Skip to content

 Now, you can enforce the policies in your application at runtime by checking the access of a given principal to a specific resource.

-You can use the POST /check-access endpoint for this, passing the principal and resource identifiers and their attributes.
+You can use the POST /check endpoint for this, passing the principal and resource identifiers and their attributes.

 # allowed access